TheArchons/uguush/README.md

 `-h` Show this help message.

-`-o <host>` Select which host to use (uguu, 0x0, ptpb, mixtape, lewd, fiery or doko).
+`-o <host>` Select which host to use (uguu, teknik, 0x0 or fiery).

 `-p <path>` Custom path to save the image to.
-Saves the image as "%Y-%m-%d %H-%M-%S.png"
+Saves the image as "%Y-%m-%d %H-%M-%S.png".

+`-c` Copy image instead of URL to clipboard.

 `-n` Enable save notification (if used alongside -p option).